-"The APPLY study was a phase 3 study that evaluated the use of FABHALTA in patients who had already received anti-C5 therapy.5 The trial included the type of patients I see regularly in clinical practice, which is important to me when considering FABHALTA for my appropriate adult patients."
+"The APPLY study was a phase 3 study that evaluated the use of FABHALTA in patients who had already received anti-C5 therapy (eculizumab or ravulizumab).
+The trial included the type of patients I see regularly in clinical practice, which is important to me when considering FABHALTA for my appropriate adult patients."